Aasmin/DEV/Day_8_RTWhiteBoard/readme.md

 ### Why I clear and redraw each time for undo/redo/resize?
 Canvas is like painting we can store points of drawing and then redraw.

+#### Some Learning points:
+* Alternate to addEventListner is to use onclick in .html (Ex: color change in pencil).
+* To center anything in a box, use below in style-sheets:
+    "display: flex;
+    justify-content: center;
+    align-items: center;"